Smasheroonie/exhibition-curation-platform/README.md

 - **TanStack** for managing API calls from the frontend.
 - **Supabase** database and authentication, allowing for creating an account and tracking collections.

+Please ensure you have the latest versions of Node and NPM.

 ## Setup

 To clone the repository, start by clicking "Code" at the top of this page and copy the given URL.
 Then enter the following in your terminal: